duncan-bayne/toy-robot/README.md

     {}
     Done.

-If I were to add any more commands, or increase the complexity of the commands, I'd consider refactoring the Simulator class to use the [Command Pattern](http://en.wikipedia.org/wiki/Command_pattern).
+If I were to add any more commands, or increase the complexity of the commands, I would consider refactoring the Simulator class to use the [Command Pattern](http://en.wikipedia.org/wiki/Command_pattern).
 That would allow easy unit testing of the individual commands.

 ## licence
 toy-robot is licensed under the GNU Lesser General Public License.